jpawlowski/acme_proxy.php/README.md

 # acme_proxy.php
-A PHP script to proxy ACME challenge validation requests towards a backend server
+A PHP script to proxy ACME challenge validation requests towards multiple backend server, based on the hosts local DNS results.

 ## NGINX configuration
 This is an example to enable the proxy on NGINX: